CUNY New York City College of Technology Acceptance Rate, GPA and Admission Requirements

 Accredited by: Middle States Commission on Higher Education (MSACHE)

-The average annual cost of the degree at CUNY New York City College of Technology is USD: 13703.
-As most of the students receive Pell grants and Federal Grant the average annual net price a student has to pay at CUNY New York City College of Technology is USD: 3476
+The average annual cost of a degree at CUNY New York City College of Technology is USD: 13703.
+Since most students receive Pell Grants and Federal Grants, the average annual net price a student has to pay at CUNY New York City College of Technology is USD: 3476

-48.69% of the students are receiving Pell grants and 5.8 percent are receiving federal grants.
-So it is a better choice to go to NYCCT and apply for PELL or federal loan grants.
+48.69% of the students receive Pell Grants, and 5.8% receive federal grants.
+So, it is a wise choice to attend NYCCT and apply for Pell or federal loan grants.

-At CUNY New York City College of Technology, you will have no problem in receiving any scholarship form federal government.
-Fill in the FAFSA application form at the earliest and enlist NYCCT as your choice in the form.
+At CUNY New York City College of Technology, you should have no problem receiving any scholarship from the federal government.
+Be sure to fill out the FAFSA application form as early as possible and list NYCCT as your choice on the form.

-The average annual salary of the NYCCT graduate after 4-6 year of graduation is USD 47242.
-An average NYCCT graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of a NYCCT graduate 4-6 years after graduation is USD 47242.
+On average, a NYCCT graduate earns this amount 10 years after enrollment (4-6 years after graduation).

 Data on this page is sourced from IPEDS, College Scorecard, US Department of Education, Institute's official websites and printed material as well as additional publicly available sources.